Neuropathic arthropathy: Treatment

-Outcome
+Outcome of Charcot-foot

-Outcomes vary depending on the location of the disease, the degree of damage to the joint, and whether surgical repair was necessary.
+Outcomes vary depending on the promptness of establishing immobilisation and offloading, on the location of the disease, the degree of damage to the joint, and whether surgical repair was necessary.
 Average healing times vary from 55 to 97 days, depending on location.
-Up to one to two years may be required for complete healing.
+Up to one to two years may be required for complete healing, depending on the patient's compliance with the offloading regimen.
+The recurrence rate may be considerable.

 There is a 30% five year mortality rate independent of all other risk factors.